SweepsKings Logo

 Sweepstakes Casinos Minimum Age Requirement

 The minimum age to play at sweepstakes casinos is 18.
 However, we’re seeing more and more platforms like Stake.us and Chumba only accept players who are 21+ and over.
-Expect more sites to follow their lead and abide by the same minimum age requirement as US real money online casinos.
+Expect more sites to follow their lead and abide by the same minimum age requirement as the sweeps industry looks to prove its responsibility and legitimacy.

 Stake Verification